glopop/smart-city-grid-simulation-madrid/tools_used.md

 level.
 The IEEE 33-bus feeder file was constructed from Baran & Wu 1989 published data as no stable OpenDSS-formatted version exists publicly.

-**PuLP over Gurobi:**
-PuLP with CBC is open-source and sufficient for this problem size (up to 8 binary EV variables and 3 binary DC variables in high stress).
-Gurobi is a drop-in replacement via PuLP's solver interface for larger problems.

 **Quasi-static over transient simulation:**
 15-minute timesteps are appropriate for urban planning timescales and computationally feasible for parallel execution.
 Transient simulation